-Groundwater use in water year 2019 was comparable to amounts used in recent years dating back to 2004 (Figure 6-7).
-Over the full 30-year period, annual storage changes in the aquifer system have fluctuated between positive and negative values, generally in accordance with the water year type.
+Groundwater use in water year 2020 was comparable to amounts used in recent years dating back to at least 2004 (Figure 6-7).
+Over the full 33-year period, annual storage changes in the aquifer system have fluctuated between positive and negative values, generally in accordance with the water year type.
 Cumulative changes in groundwater storage have also fluctuated between positive and negative values, indicating long-term stable groundwater storage conditions, the absence of chronic depletions of groundwater storage, and an overall condition of a basin in balance.
-Groundwater use in the Subbasin in water year 2019 remained within the sustainable yield range of 17,000 to 20,000 acre-feet per year identified in the Basin Analysis Report (LSCE, 2016c).
+Groundwater use in the Subbasin in water year 2020 remained within the sustainable yield range of 17,000 to 20,000 acre-feet per year identified in the Basin Analysis Report (LSCE, 2016c).

-For water year 2019, an additional analysis of groundwater use by Groundwater Dependent Ecosystems (GDEs)48 was conducted to improve the understanding of their groundwater use relative to other users in the Subbasin.
+For water year 2020, an additional analysis of groundwater use by Groundwater Dependent Ecosystems (GDEs)52 was conducted to improve the understanding of their groundwater use relative to other users in the Subbasin.
 Likely and potential GDEs depicted in the Basin Analysis Report were used for the analysis (Figure 6-8, see also LSCE, 2016c).
-Estimates of groundwater use by GDEs for water year 2019 were developed using spatial evapotranspiration datasets developed using LandSat imagery and processed according to the METRIC Evapotranspiration (ET) method.49 This method is among several approaches for quantifying water use by vegetation described in draft guidance released by DWR in early 2020 (DWR, 2020).
+Estimates of groundwater use by GDEs for water year 2020 were developed by referencing draft results from the Napa Valley Integrated Hydrologic Model.
+Additional reference was made to spatial evapotranspiration datasets developed using LandSat imagery and processed according to the METRIC Evapotranspiration (ET) method developed for prior annual report.53